Top Lompoc Attractions

 View Events Calendar for upcoming programs.

-This state-of-the-art aquatics facility, operated by the City of Lompoc, is available for , and resident and visitor use, swim competitions, swim team trainings, water polo tournaments, and private rentals.
-The Aquatic Center features a competition pool, water slides, lap pool, a play structure and therapy pool.
-It’s one of the largest indoor water parks in California!
+This state-of-the-art Aquatics Center, operated by the City of Lompoc, is available for resident and visitor use, swim competitions, swim team training sessions, water polo tournaments, and private rentals.
+The Aquatic Center is one of the largest indoor water parks in California!

-Recreational Swim Hours: Saturday & Sunday, 1 to 3 pm
+Monday thru Sunday, 1 pm to 3 pm

 View Listing View Map